NickHerrig/nickherrig.com/content/posts/day-in-ny.md

 tags: [travel, food, adventure]
 ShowToc: true
 TocOpen: false
-draft: true
+draft: false
 ---

 Traveling is one of my favorite hobbies.
-It's an entry point to experiencing other hobbies of mine, including trying new restaurants, enjoying entertainment, and sight seeing.
+It's an entry point to experiencing other interests of mine, including trying new restaurants, enjoying entertainment, and sight seeing.
 It's also a chance to learn how to explore and operate in a new city.
 A few weeks ago I visited New York City for the first time.
 I was starting a new job and onboarding took place in the heart of Manhattan.
 After the week of onboarding I had a full day to experience a sliver of what downtown New York had to offer.

 ## Game Plan over Brunch